A great veggie burger has to pass muster on a good deal of levels. I’m happy to say I think this Lentil Brown Rice Burger does just that.

 - Make into patties and place on a baking tray lined with parchment paper.

-- Brush the burgers with olive oil, bake for 20 minutes, remove from the oven, carefully flip over and bake for a further 10-15 minutes.
+- Brush the burgers with vegetable stock, bake for 20 minutes, remove from the oven, carefully flip over and bake for a further 10-15 minutes.
 Remove from the oven and enjoy.
-Alternatively you can fry the burgers in a pan with a little butter and olive oil:)

 Lentil Brown Rice Burger